ashikahmad/horizontal-calendar-widget/README.md

 horizontal-calendar-widget
 ==========================

-A simple Übersicht Widget.
+A simple [Übersicht](http://tracesof.net/uebersicht/) Widget.
 This will enable a sleek Dateline-like horizontal calendar on your desktop to make it more useful.

-A simple [Übersicht](http://tracesof.net/uebersicht/) Widget.
-This will enable a classy simple themeable analog clock on your desktop to make it more sleek and useful.

 ## Screenshot